 AMRC Training Centre apprentice Ben Siddall latest rising star to win ‘Apprentice of the Year’08 May 2018

-Twenty-one year old, Ben Siddall from Barnsley became the fifth apprentice to win the honour of being named ‘Apprentice of the Year’ at the Advanced Manufacturing Research Centre (AMRC) Training Centre’s annual award ceremony at the University of Sheffield’s impressive Firth Court Hall on 4 May 2018.
+Twenty-one year old, Ben Siddall from Barnsley became the fourth apprentice to win the honour of being named ‘Apprentice of the Year’ at the Advanced Manufacturing Research Centre (AMRC) Training Centre’s annual award ceremony at the University of Sheffield’s impressive Firth Court Hall on 4 May 2018.

 The awards are generously supported by Boeing and Ben - who works as a Production and Perforation Department Manager for C&S Fabrications in Sheffield - will tour Boeing’s commercial aircraft factory facilities in Washington State, outside Seattle in the United States, to see first-hand how the world’s largest aerospace company designs, tests and builds its 737, 777, 747 and 787 aeroplanes.